IbiminaFG/junior-frontend-dev-test/README.md

         -data.js
         -index.css

 The images folder contains all the images used in the project.
 The components contains all the components used.
-The pages folder contains all the pages used in routing.
+The pages folder contains all the pages used in routing. data.js contains all the products.

 ## 3. Challenge